-The Two Phases of Wireframing: Ideation and Validation
+The Two Phases of Wireframing: Ideation and Validation4 min. read

 Wireframing is more than just a way to sketch an idea on your computer.
-It is used so often because it helps answer two common questions software builders face.
-These questions can be split up into two distinct phases: the ideation phase and the validation phase.
+It is used so often because it helps answer 2 common questions software builders face.
+These questions can be split up into 2 distinct phases: the ideation phase and the validation phase.

 The first question that wireframing can help answer is: